WUSTL-Biol4220/home/labs/lab_11.md

 $ scp michael.landis@compute1-client-1.ris.wustl.edu:/home/michael.landis/job.log job.log
 ```

 **Note:** currently, network restrictions prevent us from copying files directly between our VMs and the RIS servers.
-This should be enabled shortly.
+We're working on a way to enable this functionality or an alternative method for file transfer.

 Another way would be use GitHub to synchronize files on the server with a remote repository
 ```console